- Your Library

 The Kitchen Table Classroom: A Series to Support Learning from Home is a partnership between Calgary Public Library and Edmonton Public Library.

 With so much time spent online, it can be hard to know how to support our kids to navigate their digital world.
-For Media Literacy Week, join Shannon Clarke of Edmonton Public Library to focus on the “do’s” of digital citizenship and practical tips to help your family stay safe online and leave a positive digital footprint.
+For Media Literacy Week, join Shannon Clarke of Edmonton Public Library to learn about digital citizenship and practical tips to help your family stay safe online.

 In this Library program, learn tips to support your child to return to school after a disrupted year.
 Presented by Dr. Kelly Schwartz, and Cheryl Shinkaruk, this program will discuss learning, mental health, and resiliency in the context of Covid-19.